fulmicoton/fulmicoton.github.io/_posts/2013-08-10-pagecache.markdown

 ---
 layout: post
-title:  Of peeping on the page cache
+title:  Of how much of a file is in RAM
 category: posts
 ---